freenas/freenas-docs/userguide/freenas_directoryservice.rst

 If the System Will not Join the Domain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the system will not join the active directory domain, run these
+If the system will not join the Active Directory domain, run these
 commands in the order listed.
 If any of the commands fail or result in
 a traceback, create a bug report at
 `bugs.freenas.org <https://bugs.freenas.org/>`_